-The laws and regulations governing environmental protection require each company to lodge environmental impact statements for a construction project with the environmental protection bureaus at the county level.
+The laws and regulations governing environmental protection require each applicant to lodge environmental impact statements for a construction project with the environmental protection bureaus at the county level.
 These statements must be filed prior to the commencement of construction, expansion or modification of a project.
 The environmental protection bureaus inspect new production facilities and determine compliance with applicable environmental standards, prior to the commencement of operations.

 The "Environmental Protection Law" requires all operations that may cause pollution or produce other hazards to take environmental protection measures and to establish an environmental protection responsibility system.
 Such system includes the adoption of effective measures to prevent and control exhaust gas, sewage, waste residues, dust or other waste materials.
-Entities discharging pollutants must report to and register with the relevant environmental protection authorities.
+Entities discharging pollutants must report to and register with the Ecology and Environment Department of Inner Mongolia Autonomous Region.